 There are many resources to learn the basics.
 Two of them are:

 Companies are refining services and products by using data science.
 For instance, the data collected from the support service center or call center is collected and then sent to the data scientist and data analysts to get valuable insights as results.
 Moreover, logistics are collecting data related to weather and traffic patterns to optimize delivery speed.

 Data Science Podcasts

-Data science podcasts focus on trends and news from data science.
-Topics such as artificial intelligence, natural language processing, and biasing data are some of the hottest topics of data science podcasts.
+Data science podcasts focus on trends and news.
+Topics such as artificial intelligence, natural language processing, and biasing data are some of the hottest topics.

 Data science creates a significant impact on an enterprise’s ability to achieve business goals.
 Not matter if those goals are strategic, operational or financial, data science can reveal great discoveries through useful and meaningful data insights.